We’re Not too Big to Care

 We’re Not too Big to Care is a slogan from a 1984 television commercial by grocery store Four Square who used the phrase to help maintain their loyal customer base in the midst of larger corporations.
 Open to interpretation, We’re Not too Big to Care may be applied to an organisation or individual and questions that whatever the scale, hierarchies of power and influence are inherent at every level.

-The first exhibition at the newly re-opened Gus Fisher Gallery will address the commercial landscape that the gallery now finds itself in.
-Shrouded by Shortland Street’s corporate high-rises in Auckland’s central business district and near to the arguably declining commercial bubble of Queen Street, ‘We’re Not Too Big to Care’ is a response to the de-humanising nature of mass production and its impact on the individual.
+The first exhibition at the newly re-opened Gus Fisher Gallery will address the commercial landscape that the gallery finds itself in.
+Shrouded by Shortland Street’s corporate high-rises in the city’s central business district and near to the arguably declining commercial bubble of Queen Street, the exhibition is a response to the de-humanising nature of mass production and its impact on the individual.

 Using Four Square’s slogan as a retort to the fast paced, cyclical and constructed commercial landscape representative of contemporary life, the exhibition explores what it might mean to rise above these structures to enable us to all regain a sense of humanity.